galaxygrotesque/ReversiPlusPlus/README.md

 In the case of tag-heavy works, tags are also confined to a scroll box!
 - Tags are confined to ~4 lines per work blurb
-- If the number of tags exceeds ~4 lines in a particular blurb, the overflow will be trapped in a scroll box
+- If the number of tags exceeds ~4 lines in a particular blurb, the overflow will be trapped in scroll box jail

 |           Vanilla Reversi Tags           |           ReversiPlusPlus Tags            |
 | :--------------------------------------: | :---------------------------------------: |